 she cried.
 I loved him!

-Youre a liar!
+a liar!
 Joey snarled.
-You helped your brother
+You helped your brother to fleece him

-to fleece him and now the two of you are sitting on Dans money!
+and now the two of you are sitting on Dans money!
+Youve hidden

-Youve hidden it away somewhere and will live off it after he dies,
+it away somewhere and will live off it after he dies, you fucking black

-you fucking black bitch, I am going to break your neck, I am going to
+bitch, I am going to break your neck, I am going to fucking kill you!

 * * *

-caused an allergic reaction.
-He stayed in bed the next morning, waiting
+flared up and caused an allergic reaction.
+He stayed in bed the next morning,

-for the Benadryl to kick in and reduce the swelling in his face and hands.
+waiting for the Benadryl to kick in and reduce the facial swelling.

-Neil meanwhile had woken up with a humongous hangover.
-To work it off,
+Neil meanwhile had woken up with an awful hangover.
+To work it off, he

 it he discovered that Dans bed was now occupied by another patient,